Frequently Asked Questions

 Can I bring food?
 Can I bring alcohol?

-We encourage attendees to bring their own food and pic-nic in Fairmount park under the cherry trees, for an authentic ohanami experience.
-Alcohol consumption is not permitted in West Fairmount Park outside of designated beet gardens.
+We encourage attendees to bring their own food and picnic in Fairmount park under the trees, for an authentic ohanami experience.
+Alcohol consumption is not permitted in West Fairmount Park outside of the designated beer garden area.